deepik27/simple-toolchain-20210602121701501/README.md

 ### <a name="activate"></a> Activating the IBM IoT for Automotive service

-1. If the app is already running on Bluemix, stop the app.
+1. If the app is already running on IBM Cloud, stop the app.

-2. Open the [Bluemix dashboard][bluemix_dashboard_url] in your browser.
+2. Open the [IBM Cloud dashboard][bluemix_dashboard_url] in your browser.

 3. Open the IBM IoT for Automotive service and then wait for a few seconds until the user credentials display.